 Thursday, 23 March 2017

-Goodman Group, a global leading owner, developer and manager of industrial real estate, announces the development of a 17,000 sqm logistics centre in the Berlin East Freienbrink Freight Village for GLX Global Logistics Services GmbH.
+Goodman Group, a global leading owner, developer and manager of industrial real estate, announces the development of a 17,000 sqm logistics centre in the Berlin East Freienbrink Freight Village for GLX Global Logistic Services GmbH.
 Of this, the logistics service provider is initially managing 12,000 sqm for GLX’s customer Knorr-Bremse, the world’s leading manufacturer of braking systems for rail and commercial vehicles.
 The handover of the property is scheduled for May 2017 and the customer has the opportunity to expand the facility by 5,000 sqm.

 The GLX group has been successful in the market for twenty years and generates an annual turnover of 20 million euro with around 200 employees.
 The companyprovides the entire spectrum of logistical services along the supply chain.
 Depending on customer requirements, the GLX group takes on the complete handling of logistics, as an outsourcing partner or in-house on the premises of the customer.